-A photograph shows Lake Kawaguchi near Mount Fuji in Japan.
+A stunning image is often shared online with the claim that it shows Lake Kawaguchi near Mount Fuji in Japan:

 Lake Kawaguchi truly does sit within eyesight of Mount Fuji, but this image doesn't show the Japanese lake.
 This is a composite of at least three images created by Robert Jahns, a photographer and digital artist who frequently posts his work under the handle Nois7 on Instagram.
 This image was posted to his page on 29 May 2018 with the following caption: "The sun‘s rays shining through cherry blossoms while gentle wind caress petals which cast shimmering shadows on a glistening lake."

 Several of Jahn's digital creations have been mistaken for genuine photographs.
 One of his most infamous pieces shows a large whale swimming through the Venice Canal.
 (It's fake.)